 The World’s First Custom-Built Studio Complex

 The apartments are the work of Paul Monahan and Suzy Hoodless.
-Together, the designers have given the flats a ’50s, retro edge, with subtle colours and notes from the past – including original pieces salvaged from the original television studios.
-The result is a canny blend of old and new – a nod to the eccentric past of British television in a globally diverse capital.
+Together, the designers have given the flats a ’50s, retro edge.
+With subtle colours and notes from the past – including original pieces salvaged from the original television studios.
+Consequently, the result is a canny blend of old and new – a nod to the eccentric past of British television in a globally diverse capital.

 Many of the flats are situated within a crescent around the ‘doughnut’.
 The main entrance to private residences is through the ‘stage door’, full of abstract mosaic murals, in a concierge lobby.

 Explaining the interiors, Monahan said: ‘What we’ve done is transformative.
 These apartments are a little bit of history, and we’ve incorporated a retro edge.
 The colour palettes use browns, dark shades with white, and odd spots of colour.
 We wanted liveable space – somewhere people could entertain and actually live in.
 The storage was a big factor, and the additions of ‘monkey doors,’ for example, which allow bathrooms to be for either guests or as an en suite.’